Baku Bulvar - the walkway along Baku's magnificent harbor

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

 Click on picture to enlarge

-The Alat port had no taxis, no ATM machine and no WIFI.
-Kindly a Customs Officer gave me a hotspot for 10 minutes so I could txt Miwa - I had safely arrived from my Caspi adventure.
+The Alat Port had no taxis, no ATM machine and no WIFI.
+Kindly, a Customs Officer gave me a hotspot for 10 minutes so I could text Miwa that I had safely arrived from my Caspi adventure.
 How grand to cross the Caspian Sea by cargo ship !

 I awoke early on Thursday, as sunshine entered an East window, to find grand views from my third-floor corner room - all around me building are two-floors.
 I can clearly see the Caspian Sea, including Baku harbor, and the neu-city built with oil money.
 Baka Hotel - which means fire or strength in the Azeri language - is strategically located and charming.
 Such a contrast to my Samarkand Guest House.